tarak8535-ptl/DevOpsFlow-CICD-K8s/README.md

 - Kubernetes 1.24+ cluster (Minikube, k3s, or kind for local development)
 - Helm 3.x
 - Node.js 18.x or newer
-- GitHub account with Actions enabled or Bitbucket account with Pipelines enabled
+- GitHub account with Actions enabled, Bitbucket account with Pipelines enabled, or Jenkins server

 ---